MANGO: A Global Single-Date Paired Dataset for Mangrove Segmentation: Constructing MANGO

 \subsection{Dataset Information}

 The MANGO dataset consists of 42,703 curated 13-band image-mask pairs at 10\,m resolution, spanning 124 countries.
-As shown in Fig.~\ref{fig:footprint}, these samples are distributed worldwide to capture diverse coastal environments, with a composition of 21,424 Pure Negative, 4,258 Weak Positive, 8,643 Mid Positive, and 8,517 Strong Positive images.
+As shown in Fig.~\ref{fig:footprint}, these samples are distributed worldwide to capture diverse coastal environments, with a composition of 21,343 Pure Negative, 4,237 Weak Positive, 8,620 Mid Positive, and 8,503 Strong Positive images.
 These categories are defined based on the mangrove fraction within each tile relative to the GMW annual label as illustrated in Fig.~\ref{fig:local_sampling}.
-To ensure a robust evaluation of geographic generalization, we adopt a country-disjoint split protocol with an 8:1:1 ratio for training, validation, and testing (Fig.~\ref{fig:split}).
-By evaluating models on entirely unseen geographic regions, this strategy effectively prevents performance overestimation due to spatial autocorrelation and ensures that the learned features are applicable across varied global coastal contexts.
+While prior mangrove datasets typically adopt random splits~\cite{guo2021menet, fu2025tccfnet, de2024deep}, such splits are known to overestimate generalization in geospatial settings due to spatial autocorrelation between nearby samples~\cite{ploton2020spatial}.
+To enable rigorous evaluation that reflects deployment across unseen coastlines, we adopt a country-disjoint split protocol with an 8:1:1 ratio for training, validation, and testing (Fig.~\ref{fig:split}), ensuring that no country appears in both training and test sets.